cdqu/cdqu.github.io/_pages/about.md

 My research background lies in the intersection of optimal control and optimization.
 During my Phd, I mainly focus on learning from demonstrations (inverse optimal control) applied for robots.
 I dedicate to build a bridge between optimal control and reinforcement learning communities as a long-term goal.

-***I am seeking postdoctoral opportunities (2026 Spring)***
 *Always open to any potential collaboration.
 Please feel free to reach out!!*

 Contact me: qucd21[at]sjtu[dot]edu[dot]cn

 ## Updates
+2026 Jan: We propose a general-purpose, high-performance VLA post-training framework: [SOP](https://www.agibot.com/research/sop)!
-2025 Sep: I started an internship at Agibot Embodied Intelligence Center RL Lab!
+2025 Sep: I started an internship at Agibot Research Center RL Lab!
 2025 Jul: My paper on model selection for inverse RL is accepted by IEEE CDC 2025!
 2024 Dec: I went to CDC in Milan, Italy and received the IEEE CSS Graduate Collaboration Fellowship Award (top 10 worldwide)!
 Congrats!!
 2024 Dec: I won the 2024 SJTU Zhengyang SEIEE Scholarship!